drone/drone_playground/README.md

 - DDL sql step to create and insert data into a table
 - DML sql step to get data from the table

 To try this build.
-In the settings of this repo in you drone ui.
+In the settings of this repo in the drone ui.
 Set the path for the drone file to `./mysql/.drone.yml`

 For more advanced information on services go here `https://docs.drone.io/pipeline/kubernetes/syntax/services/`

 ### Cards

-Here is an example of creating cards using [Drone-Docker](https://github.com/drone-plugins/drone-docker), [Snyk](https://us-east-2.console.aws.amazon.com/ec2/v2/home?region=us-east-2#Home:) & [Git-Leaks](https://github.com/drone/drone-gitleaks) plugin.
+Here is an example of a build that displays cards.
+It utilizes the [Drone-Docker](https://github.com/drone-plugins/drone-docker), [Snyk](https://us-east-2.console.aws.amazon.com/ec2/v2/home?region=us-east-2#Home:) & [Git-Leaks](https://github.com/drone/drone-gitleaks) plugin.
 To try this build.
-In the settings of this repo in you drone ui.
-Set the path for the drone file to `./cards/card.yml`
+In the settings of this repo in the drone UI.
+Set the path for the drone file to `./cards/card.yml` You also need to add docker [secrets](https://docs.drone.io/secret/repository/) & [Snyk](https://snyk.io/) credentials.

 ## Running and installing Drone in AWS using Github as the git provider